Fremantle Stuff > people > Charles Yelverton O'Connor (1843-1902). See also C.Y. O'Connor monuments, houses.

 Fremantle Library Local History Collection photo #2048C, 1961.
 C.Y.
 O'Connor occupied this house when he came to WA in 1891 and later from 1898 to 1900.
 The house had 15 or 16 rooms.
 Originally the home of Dr H.C.
 Barnett, it was demolished c.
 1963.
 Photo taken 26 January 1961.

-The ADB article mentions its name, Park Bungalow, which indicates that it would had views at the rear over Fremantle Park, to the east.
-The site is now occupied by a child-minding centre.
+The ADB article mentions its name, Park Bungalow, which indicates that it would have had views at the rear over Fremantle Park, to the east.
+The site was occupied by a child-minding centre until 2020.
 There is now no slope on the block, so it might have been levelled when the house was removed.

 O'Connor settled in Fremantle at Park Bungalow in Quarry Street, overlooking the river.
 In 1900 the family moved to Beach Street; most of them easily adapted to the West.
 ADB.

-That the house in the photo is Park Bungalow is supported by its appearance in Patricia Brown's book in a painting reproduced on page 28, with this caption: '"Park Bungalow", C.Y.
+That the house in the photo is Park Bungalow is supported by its appearance in Patricia Brown's book in a painting reproduced (in b/w) on page 28, with this caption: '"Park Bungalow", C.Y.
 O'Connor's home in Fremantle from 1891 to 99, since demolished'.
+John Dowson, from whom I got the photo above, says that it's in Parliament House Perth.